 Internal IT BI

 It’s very common for companies to have website data and tracking tools.
 These tools allow us to understand who is visiting our website(s), the volume of traffic, location of users, time spent on each page, pages not used and overall performance.
 From this, we can analyze if our website is working and doing the job that we want to, which is ultimately to showcase our company to the world.
-We can use a variety of tools for Website BI, such as Google Analytics connected to Microsoft Power BI for example.
+We can use a variety of tools for Website Business Intelligence, such as Google Analytics connected to Microsoft Power BI for example.

 App IT BI